Patrick Vieira scored a goal so silky, so futile, it sums up Wenger’s Arsenal

 Suddenly, it didn’t matter that Liverpool had dominated the opening hour of football.
 But unlike the previous season, the players who had just conjured such a beautiful piece of football out of thin air failed to hold on to a result.

-Lacking Gilberto to patrol in front of the back four, the ball broke loose in front of Arsenal’s penalty area in stoppage time.
+In stoppage time, lacking Gilberto to patrol in front of the back four, the ball broke loose in front of Arsenal’s penalty area.
 Neil Mellor, searching for his first Premier League goal, was the quickest to react and half-volleyed a clinical strike into the bottom corner.

 It's stoppage time, it's 1-1 at Anfield and the Liverpool academy graduate does THIS 🚀